AndreasNick/AppVForcelets/README.md

 # AppVForcelets
-Additional PowerShell Commands for Microsoft App-V (currently primarily for package analysis)
+Additional PowerShell Commands for Microsoft App-V (currently primarily for package analysis) Use is subject to the terms of the MIT license.
+Use at your own risk.

 ##what's the point?
 The module currently has some primary functions to make information from the internal AppXManifest (and the external configuration files) of an .appv file visible and searchable.
 This includes the possibility to search an App-V package directory for specific data.
 For example: Find all packages with ShellExtensions